railcore/railcore.github.io/faq.md

 4) The "mount the extruder to the carriage and stick the hot end in the extruder" is not as rigid.
 The nozzle deflection is much better controlled when the hot end is mounted the way it is.
 Some all-in-ones do better because the 'mount' is actually at the heatsink, but groove mount hot ends are not of this variety.

 5) The mass of the system is as close to centered on the rail as we could get it.
 Hanging it all on one side certainly does change motion behavior.
 We're not certain how important this is, but it was one consideration.
 As was mentioned, some folks have described visible artifacting, but folks seem to be pretty happy with their Hemera builds, so far, so it may be implementation specific.

+Also, if the bit of PTFE bothers you, or you have real issues with it, you can move to the Hemera solution.
+Or, you can check thingiverse; some people have made mounts for the typical extruder-mounted hot end.

 ### Q: Why are the rails vertical rather than horizontal?